Privlko/stata/documents/making_1000genomes_reference.md

 ## making the 1000 genomes reference datasets

-**background** - many of the genomics based applications / packages require a genome reference dataset. for example, to compare allele frequencies in arrays.  you can either download a copy from the url below -```link not active```, access one from the cardiff rocks databank ```local users only```- or build your own. below is a tutorial as to how to build your own plink-ready 1000 genome reference .
+**background** - many of the genomics based applications / packages require a genome reference dataset. for example, to compare allele frequencies in arrays.  you can either download a copy from the url below -```link not active```, access one from the cardiff rocks databank ```local users only```- or build your own. below is a tutorial as to how to build your own plink-ready 1000 genome reference. one of the key components of a *reference* is the ability to map, this requires unambiguous genotypes - importantly, this script **ommits ambiguous genotyes i.e. ID A C G T W and S**.

 **1 - download the 1000 genome genotypes (*.vcf format) from ebi.**